Introduction

 The command will add a subscription named my_subscription for the current database that will begin to receive logical changes from the publication named my_publication.
 Once you run the command, a logical replication worker will be spawned, and this will receive logical changes coming from the publisher.
 On the side of the publisher, a walsender process will be spawned, which will be reading the WAL step-by-step, decode changes, and send them to the correct subscriber.

-With all the above knowledge, you are set to get into the practical stuff.
+With all the above knowledge, you have learnt how to setup Logical Replication Postgres and get into the practical stuff.
 Now, you will see a real example of how to set up logical replication in PostgreSQL.
 So, let’s start.

-You will be setting up logical replication on a table.
-You will employ a very simple trick for this.
+You will be setting up logical replication on a table and learning PostgreSQL logical replication step by step.
 Remember that to perform logical replication, you should have the publisher and the subscriber.
 In this case, you will create both in the same host.
 However, you will create them in different ports.

 First, you should create the publication.
 Let’s create it on the port 5432.